Trout HR, 3 doubles in 1st 5-hit game; Angels top Yanks 11-4

 Angels: LF Justin Upton exited with a bruised left forearm, two innings after he was hit by a pitch from Gray.
 X-rays were negative.

-Yankees: 1B Greg Bird was reinstated from the disabled list and went 0 for 4 with two strikeouts in his season debut.
-Bird had been sidelined since having surgery on his right ankle March 27. ...
-OF Jacoby Ellsbury, out all season with oblique, foot and hip injuries, has a new problem - his back.
+Yankees: 1B Greg Bird (ankle surgery) was reinstated from the disabled list and went 0 for 4 with two strikeouts in his season debut. ...
+OF Jacoby Ellsbury, sidelined all season with oblique, foot and hip injuries, has a new problem - his back.
 He isn't participating in baseball activities at the team's complex in Florida but is receiving treatment, GM Brian Cashman told reporters.

 UP NEXT

-Angels: RHP Garrett Richards (4-3, 3.31 ERA) starts the series finale Sunday on his 30th birthday.
+Angels: RHP Garrett Richards (4-3, 3.31 ERA) starts the rubber game of the series Sunday on his 30th birthday.
 Richards is 0-4 with an 8.10 ERA in six career games, five starts, against the Yankees.
 They tagged him for a season-high nine runs - five earned - over 1 2/3 innings on April 28 at home.

 Yankees: Masahiro Tanaka (5-2, 4.95) is 2-0 in five career starts against the Angels, with New York winning all five games.
 His 1.60 ERA is his lowest against any opponent he's faced more than once.
 Unbeaten in his last six outings overall, the right-hander permitted only two hits in six innings and struck out a season-high nine to beat Richards 11-1 last month.